About Modern Root Canal Therapy

-During your consultation, Dr. Scheiber will talk with you about your sedation dentistry preferences, which can be combined with a local anesthetic to keep you comfortable during your root canal procedure.
-He is very understanding of dental anxiety and phobias and will strive to help you make the best decision for your sedation needs.
-On the day of your treatment, Dr. Scheiber will numb the area and access the innermost part of your tooth to remove decayed pulp, nerve tissue, and damaged tooth structure.
+During your consultation, our dentists will talk with you about your sedation dentistry preferences, which can be combined with a local anesthetic to keep you comfortable during your root canal procedure.
+We are very understanding of dental anxiety and phobias and will strive to help you make the best decision for your sedation needs.
+On the day of your treatment, our team will numb the area and access the innermost part of your tooth to remove decayed pulp, nerve tissue, and damaged tooth structure.
 The empty pulp chamber and canals of the tooth roots will be thoroughly disinfected and a special material will be added to strengthen and restore function to the tooth.
 A sedative filling will be placed to seal and protect the tooth as it heals.

 Recovery Following Treatment

 Depending on the method of sedation that was used, you may need to have an adult take you home following your procedure.
 Your jaw may feel tender or swollen for a few days but these are normal symptoms and can be treated with anti-inflammatory medications.
-Dr. Scheiber will let you know when to return for a follow-up visit so he can ensure the infection has been eliminated.
-Once your tooth fully heals, he will likely recommend placing a dental crown to preserve the delicate tooth structure and restore function to your smile.
+We will let you know when to return for a follow-up visit so our dentists can ensure the infection has been eliminated.
+Once your tooth fully heals, a dental crown may be recommended to help preserve the delicate tooth structure and restore function to your smile.